Nilus of Sora: Early life

-Nilus of Sora, a great ascetic of the Russian Church, was descended from the Maikov nobility.
+Nilus of Sora, a great ascetic of the Russian Church, was born in 1433, and descended from the Maikov nobility.

-Before becoming a monk, Nil Sorsky worked as a scribe and was engaged in book copying.
+Before becoming a monk, Nilus of Sora worked as a scribe and was engaged in book copying.
 He also journeyed to Palestine and Greece early in his life and was acquainted there with the Hesychast movement.

 Later in his life, he took monastic vows at the Kirillo-Belozersky Monastery, which had been known for its hostile stance towards monastic landownership.
-The founder of the monastery – Saint Kirill of Beloozero – was himself known for rejecting villages that had been offered to him by devout nobles.
+The founder of the monastery, Cyril of Beloozero, was himself known for rejecting villages that had been offered to him by devout nobles.

-Kirill's followers adopted his ways and would later become known as the startsy from out the Volga with Nil Sorsky as their leader.
+Kirill's followers adopted his ways and would later become known as the startsy from out the Volga with Nilus of Sora as their leader.
 Soon, he went on a journey to the Holy Land and visited Palestine, Constantinople, and Mount Athos, acquainting himself with a mystical doctrine of Hesychasm and reading patristic literature.
-Upon his return to Russia (between 1473 and 1489), Nil Sorsky founded a cloister on the Sora River (hence, Nil Sorsky, or Nil of Sora) not far from the Kirillo-Belozersky Monastery, where he would settle down with his followers.
+Upon his return to Russia sometime between 1473 and 1489, Nilus of Sora founded a cloister on the Sora River not far from the Kirillo-Belozersky Monastery, where he would settle down with his followers.
 He wrote extensively.
 This travelling to the holy places made a great impression upon him and changed all his individuality.
 Solitude, isolation, oblivion of the world became the main features of his character.

 The Novgorod heresy affair

-Nil Sorsky was involved in the Novgorod heresy affair (see Sect of Skhariya the Jew for details), which had stirred a lot of minds in the Tsardom of Russia at that time.
-It appears that Sorsky and his closest associate Paisiy Yaroslavov were much more tolerant towards the heretics than most of the Russian clergy, led by Gennady (Archbishop of Novgorod) and Joseph Volotsky.
+Nilus of Sora was involved in the Novgorod heresy affair, which had stirred a lot of minds in Russia at that time.
+It appears that Nilus of Sora and his closest associate Paisius Yaroslavov were much more tolerant towards the heretics than most of the Russian clergy, led by Archbishop Gennady and Joseph Volotsky.

-In 1489, Archbishop Gennady embarked on the path of fighting the heretics and asked Archbishop of Rostov to consult with the elders Nil Sorsky and Paisiy Yaroslavov (who had been living in his eparchy) and seek their assistance in this matter.
-Historical accounts of that period do not shed any light on the outcome of these "negotiations", but from that time on there seems to have been no interaction between Sorsky and Yaroslavov on one side and Gennady and Joseph Volotsky on the other.
+In 1489, Archbishop Gennady embarked on the path of fighting the heretics and asked Archbishop of Rostov to consult with the elders Nilus of Sora and Paisius (Yaroslavov) (who had been living in his eparchy) and seek their assistance in this matter.
+Historical accounts of that period do not shed any light on the outcome of these "negotiations", but from that time on there seems to have been no interaction between Nilus of Sora and Paisius (Yaroslavov) on one side and Gennadius and Joseph Volotsky on the other.

 The two elders, however, did not treat heresy with indifference.
 They were both present at the Synod of 1490, which dealt with heresy, and exerted their influence upon its final decision.
 Initially, the clergy unanimously spoke in support of burning all the heretics at the stake.
 At the conclusion of the synod, however, only a few priests were condemned and then defrocked without being executed.
 Later in the decade, however, several heretics were burned in both Novgorod and Moscow.